 Attendance: what Ofsted is looking for

-Ofsted will consider your attendance data when making specific judgements.
-Understand what evidence inspectors will want to look at, and what they want to see in 'outstanding' and 'good' schools.
+Ofsted will consider your attendance data when grading specific areas.
+Understand what evidence inspectors will want to look at, and what they want to see for 'outstanding' and 'good' judgements.

 School types: AllSchool phases: AllRef: 4699